 -

 - Yes you can!
-You can download and print these free resources for no cost.
+You can print and download these documents for free.

 -

-- It's based on the rules of usage.
-Always consult the author's guidelines before utilizing their templates for commercial projects.
+- It's contingent upon the specific conditions of use.
+Always verify the guidelines provided by the creator before using their printables for commercial projects.

 -

-Are there any copyright issues when you download printables that are free?
+Are there any copyright issues when you download Water Footprint Definition Science?

-- Some printables may have restrictions regarding their use.
-Always read these terms and conditions as set out by the creator.
+- Some printables may have restrictions regarding usage.
+Check the terms and conditions offered by the creator.

 -